fasrc/User_Codes/AI/TensorFlow/README.md

 TensorFlow was originally developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence research organization for the purposes of conducting machine learning and deep neural networks research.
 The system is general enough to be applicable in a wide variety of other domains, as well.

+> **NOTE:** The below instructions are for installing TF version 2.10.0.
+The latest version 2.12.0 does not work on the Centos 7 cluster as it requires a newer `CUDA` driver and `cuDNN` version 8.6.
+If you need to use TensorFlow version 2.12.0 right away, please follow the instructions at the end of this document.

 ## Installing TensorFlow:

 The below instructions are intended to help you set up TF on the FASRC cluster.